ChemEng stuff followers

 Step 3

 Use your common sense to determine the missing flow directions (as much as you can).
-For example, it is obvious that the flow in pipe [7] goes from left to right.
-At this point a number of flow directions have been determined using our experience but the remaining unknown flow directions would required a little more effort.
+For example, the flow in pipe [7] goes from left to right.
+At this point, some flow directions have been determined using our experience, but the remaining unknown flow directions require a little more effort.

 Step 4

-Make use of available pipe data to give preference for a given flow direction.
+Make use of available pipe data to prioritize a given flow direction.
 For example, check for the internal or nominal diameters of pipe sections with unknown flow direction.
-You would expect the flow traveling from a pipe with large diameter to another one with smaller diameter.
+You would expect the flow traveling from a pipe with a large diameter to another one with a smaller diameter.

-Another idea you can use is: the farthest a pipe section is from an inlet, the smallest its diameter.
+Another idea you can use is: the farther a pipe section is from an inlet, the smaller its diameter.

 Finally, you must also consider elevations at each node.
-Remember, that there is also a hydraulic load to take into account.
-Make use of background you have.
+Remember that there is also a hydraulic load to take into account.
+Make use of the background you have.

 Step 5

-If you have run out of physical and reliable experience arguments to set the flow directions all you can do is guess.
-However, do not worry too much about this since as you solve for the flow rates some changes could be driven by the numerical results.
+If you have run out of physical and reliable experience arguments to set the flow directions, all you can do is guess.
+However, do not worry too much about this, as when you solve for the flow rates, some changes could be driven by the numerical results.

 The head balance direction

 The head balance is performed according to a prescribed direction.
-As mentioned early, you can set this direction freely.
-For example, you can choose that head losses in a pipe in which the flow goes from left to right is taken positive while the head loss in another pipe where the flow is from right to left the head loss is negative.
+As mentioned earlier, you can set this direction freely.
+For example, you can choose that head losses in a pipe in which the flow goes from left to right are taken positive, while the head loss in another pipe where the flow is from right to left is negative.

-You may also consider the other way: clockwise directions.
-Remember that the only condition to satisfy is: the same direction should be applied for all loops.
+You may also consider the other way: clockwise direction.
+Remember that the only condition to satisfy is that the same direction should be applied for all loops.
 As you can see, these signs for $h_L$'s give you the balance leading to the equations to be solved.

-where the some flow directions were arbitrarily set.
-For loop 2 the head loss balance equation would be,
+where some flow directions were arbitrarily set.
+For loop 2, the head loss balance equation would be,

 The mass balance

-On the one hand you already have a head loss balance but a mass balance can also be obtained.
-There several equations for the mass balance but two categories can be distinguished:
+On the one hand, you already have a head loss balance, but a mass balance can also be obtained.
+There are several equations for the mass balance, but two categories can be distinguished:

-- a mass balance at each node.
-Notice that, if the node is spurious such as the bent producing pipes [8] and [11] a mass balance can still be done but its equation gives no useful information.
+• A mass balance at each node.
+Notice that, if the node is spurious, such as the bent producing pipes [8] and [11], a mass balance can still be done, but its equation gives no helpful information.
 In other words, you may omit that equation.

 What is the usefulness of the mass balance?
 It helps you to give a guess for the numerical solution to be performed on the equations of the head balance.
-I also helps for check on your calculations.
+It also allows for a check on your calculations.

 As an example, take the mass balance at the node presented in Fig. 06.
 Mathematically, it could be written as,

-Important note: the mass balance can not be used to solve for the unkown flow rates since equations are missing.
-The mass balance is not used in the numerical calculation of the unknown flow rates from the head balance so that the results output by the Hardy-Cross method may sometimes not satisfy the mass balance.
+Important note: the mass balance can not be used to solve for the unknown flow rates since equations are missing.
+The mass balance is not used in the numerical calculation of the unknown flow rates from the head balance, so that the results output by the Hardy-Cross method may sometimes not satisfy the mass balance.
 You should be aware of this.

 2 How to automate calculations in a spreadsheet

 Several tables shall be needed.
-One should be devoted to concentrate all your results.
-For example, if you are estimating flow rates it could look as follows,
+One should be devoted to concentrating all your results.
+For example, if you are estimating flow rates, it could look as follows,

-Another table should be devoted to gather fluid properties and some other parameter numerical values that do not fit other tables.
+Another table should be devoted to gathering fluid properties and some other parameter numerical values that do not fit in other tables.
 Here is a sample,

-A third table should be contain pipe data such as geometrical features and the like,
+A third table should contain pipe data, such as geometrical features and the like.

-Also, another table for nodes data should be needed.
-In some textbooks the network has all nodes at the same elevation but in real life this is not the case.
+Also, another table for node data should be needed.
+In some textbooks, the network has all nodes at the same elevation, but in real life, this is not the case.
 The relevant information could be gathered as follows,

-As you can see, tables in Figs. 06-08 are keep some sort of order on the different type of data.
-Also, notice that all information in sample tables in Figs. 07-08 is constant so that it do not need to be repeated in the subsequente tables for calculations.
+As you can see, tables in Figs. 06-08 keep some order on the different types of data.
+Also, notice that all information in the sample tables in Figs. 07-08 is constant, so it does not need to be repeated in the subsequent tables for calculations.

-For each iteration performed a set of tables or a single table encompassing all loop calculations shall be needed.
-Here, we shall consider the second option.
-These tables for each iterations are to be connected among them and to those for pipe and fluid properties data, and for the results.
+For each iteration performed, a set of tables or a single table encompassing all loop calculations shall be needed.
+Here, we consider the second option.
+These tables for each iteration are to be connected among themselves, to the data for pipe and fluid properties, and to the results.

-Since the guess used for iteration #2 are the results of iteration #1, and so on.
+Since the guesses used for iteration #2 are the results of iteration #1, and so on.
 This table can be as follows,

-Since every pipe network can have significant differences to other networks, each spreadsheet needs to be prepared or adapted carefully.
-However, this organization may be convenient to find possible errors in the programming of formulas or the like.
+Since every pipe network can have significant differences from other networks, each spreadsheet needs to be prepared or adapted carefully.
+However, this organization may help identify potential errors in formula programming or similar tasks.

 Finally, since changing flow rates modifies the head losses, then pressures at each node and hydraulic load $HGL$ are also changed.
-In most cases neither pressure nor $HGL$ are known so that these must be calculated at the end.
-These results can be gathered a table as follows,
+In most cases, neither pressure nor $HGL$ is known, so these must be calculated at the end.
+These results can be gathered in a table as follows,

 Perhaps a better way of understanding the Hardy-Cross method is by solving an example.

 This is the end of the post.
-I hope you could find it useful.
+I hope you find it useful.

 Other stuff of interest